MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-desktop-maui-role-based-access-control.md

 # Tutorial: Use role-based access control in your .NET MAUI

-This tutorial demonstrates how to add app roles to .NET multiplatform App UI (.NET MAUI) and receive them in the ID token.
+This tutorial demonstrates how to add app roles to.NET Multi-platform App UI (.NET MAUI) and receive them in the ID token.

 In this tutorial, you learn how to: